quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 nonce until it switches to a configuration with new keys.

-If the nonce is sent in plaintext, servers MUST generate nonces so that they appear to be random.
+If the nonce is sent in plaintext, servers MUST generate nonces so that they have no observable relationship to connection IDs previously issued for that connection.
 Observable correlations between plaintext nonces would provide trivial linkability between individual connections, rather than just to a common server.

 For any algorithm, configuration agents SHOULD implement an out-of-band method